 Some students prefer a permanent base where you needn’t pack up your things every time you stop revising, while others find actively ‘going to work’ fosters a productive ACCA revision mindset.

 You stride purposefully to your room and get out your laptop and your study notes.
 This is it, now.
 Focus.
 Except then you notice what a state the room is in.
 And how long has it been since you last hoovered?

 Fast-forward three hours and your room is spotless, the washing up is done, the laundry is in, your pens are colour coordinated, and you’ve done absolutely nothing for your ACCA revision.

 The point is this: if there’s any excuse not to work, you probably won’t.
 Keep your revision environment tidy, and you’ll be more likely to actually revise when you’re there.

-An uncluttered house is an uncluttered mind, or something like that.
+An uncluttered house is an uncluttered mind or something like that.
 Seriously though, having an uncluttered ACCA revision space is important for almost everyone.
-You’ll be able to easily find the things you need, you won’t be distracted by the mess and you’re setting up the right, professional, mentality for work.
+You’ll be able to easily find the things you need, you won’t be distracted by the mess and you’re setting up the right, professional, the mentality for work.

 Check The Temperature

 Temperature can have a huge impact on your concentration levels, but it’s often one of the elements of our environment we forget.